Cláudio Cardoso – Corporate Chef

 This was no more evident than in late 2014 when SUSHISAMBA London was one of a few restaurants in the world certified to sell authentic Kobe beef by the Japanese Ministry of Agriculture, Forestry and Fisheries.
 Under Cláudio’s direction, the restaurant launched a Kobe beef programme, featuring London’s first ever Kobe Ishiyaki experience.

-Since joining the Samba Brands Management team in April 2013 at the age of 29, Cláudio has adapted seamlessly to the fast-paced atmosphere of SUSHISAMBA.
-He runs the kitchen of SUSHISAMBA London with unrivalled passion and skill, and ensures each dish looks as beautiful as it tastes.
+Since joining the Orange Brands Management team in April 2013 at the age of 29, Cláudio has adapted seamlessly to the fast-paced atmosphere of SUSHISAMBA.
+He runs the kitchen of SUSHISAMBA London with unrivalled passion and skill, ensuring each dish looks as beautiful as it tastes.
 Drawing from his knowledge of international cuisines and unique ingredients, Cláudio’s interpretation of the brand’s cuisine shines in inventive dishes such as Sea Bass Tempura, Picanha Tataki or Salmon and Foie Gras Seviche.
-The flavours of these dishes marry in an unimaginable way.

 Cláudio has always been captivated by food.
 At an early age, he learned to appreciate cross-cultural cuisines and diverse flavours.
 Born and raised in South Africa, his family table often featured meals that showcased his mother’s South African favourites and his father’s Portuguese flare.
 His family was well regarded in the Portuguese food industry with a presence in everything from wineries to cereal farms and bakeries to honey production.